 At Iowa, you’ll find yourself surrounded by art.
 You will encounter sculptures everywhere on campus, and you may study in university buildings designed by well-known architects, present and past.
 You’re sure to visit the Iowa Memorial Union, where you’ll see UI Museum of Art exhibits and countless works by university artists, including your professors.

-If you’re a studio artist, you’ll choose from programs in ceramics, graphic design, 3-D design, drawing, intermedia, jewelry and metal arts, painting, photography, printmaking, and sculpture.
+If you’re a studio artist, you’ll choose from disciplines in ceramics, graphic design, 3-D design, drawing, intermedia, jewelry and metal arts, painting, photography, printmaking, sculpture, and animation.
 U.S.News & World Report ranks Iowa’s printmaking program 4th in the nation.

 Students majoring in art earn a Bachelor of Arts (BA) or a Bachelor of Fine Arts (BFA) degree.
 All students begin in the BA program.